Royal Air Maroc expects U.S. laptop ban to end by July 19: official

 Qatar Airways said on Thursday the ban had been lifted on its flights from Doha’s Hamad International Airport.

-Emirates, Turkish Airlines and Etihad also announced a lifting of the ban on their flights this week.
+Emirates [EMIRA.UL], Turkish Airlines (THYAO.IS) and Etihad also announced a lifting of the ban on their flights this week.

-Saudi Arabian Airlines (Saudia) expects the ban to be lifted on flights from Jeddah and Riyadh by July 19, state news agency SPA reported on Tuesday.
+Saudi Arabian Airlines (Saudia) has said it expects the ban to be lifted on flights from Jeddah and Riyadh by July 19.

-Other airlines affected by the ban include Royal Jordanian, Kuwait Airways and EgyptAir.
+Other airlines affected by the ban include Royal Jordanian [RJAL.AM], Kuwait Airways [KA.UL] and EgyptAir [EGY.UL].

 The United States announced enhanced security measures for flights to the country on June 29.
 These require additional time to screen passengers and personal electronic devices for possible explosives.